humangeo/preflyt/README.rst

 * **"I'm going to programatically check things on script start... with Preflyt!"**

   Bingo.
-That ugly series of code up top?
+That ugly series of code above?

   .. code-block:: python